Parkside Pedestrian Bridge

 Specifically, the bridge will more directly and safely connect the Mayfair neighborhood and proposed Parkside development to the west with the Minnesota Avenue Metrorail and Bus Transfer Stations, Downtown Ward 7 and the Deanwood Community to the east.

 The final design of the project has been completed and advertising for construction bids is currently on hold pending project funding resolution.
 Once completed, the bridge will be 400-feet-long with three spans and arches at each end.
-Sides of the bridge will be enclosed with a mesh screen.
+The sides of the bridge will be enclosed with a mesh screen.

 In addition, to reduce long-term bridge maintenance, repair and cost, the bridge will include sustainable design features, such as weathering-steel trusses with a natural brown patina that will never need to be painted, a metal roof, and a low maintenance deck.